I hear it all the time. Most often it’s when I’m waiting in line at the grocery store.

 There is pain between expectation and reality.

-Through the hardship and challenges of motherhood we learn to love like Jesus does.
+Through the hardship and challenges of motherhood we have the opportunity to see/receive Jesus’ love more clearly and in turn learn to love as He does.

-I urge you, dear friend, if you find yourself reading this and you are not at peace with your children..drop whatever you are doing and begin with prayer.
+I urge you, dear friend, if you find yourself reading this and you are not at peace with your children, drop whatever you are doing and begin with prayer.
 What is it you need to hear?
+Where is it you have lost sight of His love for you?
+Where does your heart need to heal?
 Where is it you need to grow?
 What is it you need to change?
 Who is it you need to pursue?

 Ask the Lord to change your heart first.

-Carve out the time and energy to pursue the hearts of your children and ask God to give you eyes to see them as He does.
-No matter the age of your children, ask Him to give you the ability to see beyond what is on the surface.
+Let’s carve out the time and energy to pursue the hearts of our children and ask God to give us eyes to see them as He does…as He sees us; with love, compassion and joy.
+No matter the age of our children, let’s ask Him to give us the ability to see beyond what is on the surface.

-Look carefully for what might be deeper.
+Let’s look carefully for what might be deeper.
 Is there loneliness? neglect? fear? shame? rejection?
-Ask God to give you a heart that seeks to truly listen, love, repent, forgive, pursue, and serve those who are in your care.
-Ask Him to fill you with all joy and peace and to give you resolve to love like Jesus does.
+Ask God to heal us first and then to give us words, joy, peace, and resolve to love as He does.
+May our hearts seek to truly listen, love, repent to, forgive, pursue, and serve those who are in our care.

-Motherhood is for our good and for His glory.
+Motherhood is for our joy, the good of others and for His glory.

-Let today be the day you soften your heart.
-Let today be the day you chase after theirs.
+Let today be the day we soften our hearts.
+Let today be the day we chase after our children’s.

 …but if I have not love I am a noisy gone or a clanging cymbal.